SAP-samples/event-driven-integrations-codejam/exercises/05-explore-aem/README.md

 👉 In the `EU-North-Broker` event broker service, go to the ***Try Me!*** tab of the event broker service.

 And last but certainly not least.... the ***Try Me*** tab.
-From here, you can see some event broker service metrics, e.g. the number of active connections, Guaranteed Messaging endpoints, and network usage.
-Most importantly, we will be able to easily interact with the event broker service via the CodePen projects embedded in the web page.
-Through them, we can connect to the event broker, publish messages to it and also consume messages sent to topics.
+From here, we will be able to access the Try Me! functionality that's available from within the event broker service.
+Through it, we can connect to the event broker, publish messages to it and also consume messages sent to topics.
 This is a great way to quickly test the event broker service and exchange simple messages.

 <p align = "center">
     <img alt="Event Broker - Try Me!" src="assets/event-broker-try-me.png" width="90%"/><br/>
     <i>Event Broker - Try Me!</i>
 </p>

-Just as a quick test, let's use the CodePen projects section to quickly establish a connection and exchange a message.
+Just as a quick test, let's use the Try Me! functionality to quickly establish a connection and exchange a message.
 We will achieve the communication scenario below.

 <p align = "center">
     <img alt="Exchange a simple message by publishing and subscribing to the try-me topic" src="assets/codejam-exercises-Exercise5 - CodePen TryMe.png" width="70%"/><br/>